QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

   * $A B$ is a circulant matrix
   * $A B = B A$

-Now consider a circulant matrix as defined above with first row
+Now consider a circulant matrix with first row

   $$  c = \begin{bmatrix} c_0 & c_1 & \cdots & c_{N-1} \end{bmatrix} $$